What are the laws and penalties for having sex in public?

 - Duress.
 If you were threatened with bodily harm (if you wouldn’t commit sexual contact with him or her), your criminal defense counsel may argue that you were under duress to do so.
 Your attorney will seek to reduce the charges or get the charges dropped.

 - Lack of knowledge.
 Circumstances of the arrest may prompt the defense attorney to argue that you weren’t aware of the law.
-For instance, if you are charged with public lewdness even though you’re in a vehicle with closed doors and you’re fully dressed—and no reasonable person would be offended by the manner in which you present—you may have a legal defense against a charge of public lewdness or indecent exposure.
+For instance, if you are charged with public lewdness even though you’re in a vehicle with closed doors and were fully dressed—and no reasonable person would be offended by the manner in which you present—you may have a legal defense against a charge of public lewdness or indecent exposure.
 You weren’t reckless as described by § 6.03 of Texas Ann.
 Penal Code.
 A high risk of discovery wasn’t present.

 - Public place questions.
 Alternatively, if you didn’t know the place in which you had sex was a public place, it may be possible to argue that you didn’t knowingly engage in a public sex offense.
 The law says you must knowingly perform a public sex act to commit the crime.

 Public place, defined by § 1.07 of Texas Ann.
-Penal Code, is a place to which the entire public or a significant part of the public has an access.
+Penal Code, is a place to which the entire public or a significant part of the public has access.
 For that reason, if your apartment is gated and only residents may enter, the public may have access to the parking lot or other common areas.
-If you have sex in a car in the parking lot, you’re in a public area and it’s possible to be charged with a public sex offense.
+If you have sex in a car in the parking lot, you’re in a public area and it’s still possible to be charged with a public sex offense.

 Additional legal considerations may apply to a public sex case.